jamestomasino/blog.tomasino.org/content/post/good-wine.md

     → Joseph Cardinal Ratzinger (Now, Pope Benedict XVI) - [Jesus of Nazareth][] (2007)

 Pope Benedict must know me very well, indeed.
-The lustful exhuberance with which I jump into things inevitably fades and I'm left with the dreary dolldrums of day to day life again.
+The lustful exuberance with which I jump into things inevitably fades and I'm left with the dreary dolldrums of day to day life again.
 What lasts in the face of that?
 For years my technique has been to start as many projects as